JSLeadbetter/JSLeadbetter.github.io/index.md

 <!-- <img class="profile-picture" src="sherlock.jpg"> -->

 Hi!
-I am a student on the MSc Computational Applied Mathematics program at The University of Edinburgh, UK.
+I have recently completed the MSc Computational Applied Mathematics program at [The University of Edinburgh](https://www.ed.ac.uk/).

 Previously, I worked as a software engineer at the algorithmic trading company, [Dragonfly](https://www.dragonflylabs.io).
-Before that, I studied for a bachelor's degree in Mathematics with Computer Science at the University of Southampton.
+Before that, I studied for a bachelor's degree in Mathematics with Computer Science at the [University of Southampton](https://www.southampton.ac.uk/).

-## Research Interest

-Machine learning methods for satellite data.

 <!-- ## Publications